white-label-development/umbraco-fun/README.md

 #### tv: Querying Umbraco data with Razor

+If you are working in a custom MVC Controller's action, a model of type `RenderModel` will be provided in the Action's method parameters.
+This model contains an instance of `IPublishedContent` which you can use.

+When you are working in a View of type `UmbracoTemplatePage` (which is the default view type), the Model provided to that view will also be `RenderModel` (which exposes IPublishedContent).

+All Umbraco view page types inherit from `UmbracoViewPage<TModel>`.
+A neat trick is that if you want your view Model to be `IPublishedContent` you can change your view type to `UmbracoViewPage<IPublishedContent>` and the view will still render without issue even though the controller is passing it a model of type `RenderModel`.

 `@Umbraco.Field("promoTitle")`
 This seems to be the standard way to get data entered into a DocumentType (page) using the @Umbraco helper.